Follow @greg_daubney

 Blog

-This is a modern day age old question on which I hope to shine a little light.
-There is no trickery or magic applied by sport psychologists when working with sports people.
+This is an age old question on which I hope to shine a little light.
+There is no trickery or magic applied by psychologists when working with people in a performance environment.
 As with all skill development, hard work and commitment are key to progression.
-Essentially, sport psychologists remove barriers that prevent a sports person's development and progress within their sport - irrespective of skill level.
-The means by which they do this are varied and qualified sport psychologists have commonly spent between 6 and 8 years learning rigorous techniques to achieve this end.
-That means they have spent 6-8 years studying how the mind works most effectively in sporting situations, how the mind influences performance and how skill is developed.
+Essentially, psychologists remove perceived barriers that prevent a person's development and progress within their performance domain - irrespective of skill level.
+The means by which they do this are varied and chartered psychologists have commonly spent between 6 and 8 years learning rigorous techniques to achieve this end.
+That means they have spent 6-8 years studying how the mind works most effectively in different situations, how the mind influences performance and how skill is developed.
 In addition, they have been continuously supervised and scrutinised throughout their training.
-Read more: What does a sport psychologist do?
+Read more: What does a psychologist do?

 The Ultimate Sport Motivation - All you have to do is ask!